As a business owner, have you considered the idea of business succession and exit?

 How much can I obtain & how will it be delivered?

-The Government has committed a pot of £250 million to be invested in innovative companies who are facing financing difficulties due to the coronavirus pandemic.
+The Government has committed a pot of £250 million to be invested in innovative companies who are facing financing difficulties due to the Coronavirus pandemic.
 It’ll be delivered in partnership with the British Business Bank, and will provide convertible government loans, ranging from £125k to £5m, to UK based businesses.
-Any investment from the Fund will need to be matched by the same amount from private investors.
+However, any investment from the Fund will need to be matched by the same amount from private investors.

 How do I know if I qualify?